CSE370HCI/hci-social-frontend/backend/README.md

 Backend/API layer for the UB CSE370 course project

 ## Getting Started
+First install the dependencies:
+- `npm install`

+From there, there are two different ways to start the app

+### Development
 The simplest way to get started is by running `npm run develop`.
-This will start the application in development mode, which configures the app appropriately for a local install, automatically syncs the DB schema, and reloads if any changes are made.
+This will start the application in development mode, which configures the app appropriately for a local install, automatically syncs the DB schema, and reloads itself if any changes are made.
 The API will be available at http://localhost:3001/api, and the Swagger UI documentation will be available at http://localhost:3001/swagger

-For production:
+### Production
+- `npm run build` to build the typescript to javascript
 - `npm run migrations` to apply any new DB schema changes
-- `npm run build` to build the typescript
-- `npm start` to run the app
+- `npm start` to run the app in production mode

 ## Development Scripts
 - `npm run makemigrations` Creates new migration scripts with new DB schema changes.
 Run this